 Even if you can't take a tropical vacation, you can bring a healthy taste of Jamaica to your kitchen.
 This roasted roots soup plays up the natural flavors of the produce and simmers it all in a coconut bath.
+It's a vegetarian soup that's low in calories but hearty enough to fill you up for dinner.
+And even though there's no dairy added whatsoever, there's a creaminess that everyone at your table will love.
 If you like soups a little on the chunkier side — like chef Levi Roots and I both do — chop up all the vegetables as instructed.
 If you prefer a puree, toss all the ingredients (minus the bay leaf) in a food processor before the second-to-last step.
 Then continue as instructed to enjoy some warming island flavors.

 2 sweet potatoes, peeled and cut into 2-inch chunks

 3 carrots, peeled and cut into 1.5-inch chunks

 3 tomatoes, halved